Do yourself a favor and visit Seven Magic Mountains, a vibrant desert art installation, on your way to Las Vegas. You won’t regret it.

 Permit and Extension

 According to the original plan, Seven Magic Mountains would be on display for two years.
 With no admission fees, anybody could visit Seven Magic Mountains and interpret the artist’s idea in her or his own way.
-According to Rondinone, though, the installation would evoke the unity between humans and nature, artificial and natural, past and present.
+According to Rondinone, the installation would evoke the unity between humans and nature, artificial and natural, past and present.

-Finally, at the end of 2018, the Bureau of Land Management issued a three-year permit extension.
-According to it, the art enthusiasts can visit Seven Magic Mountains through the end of 2021.
-Who knows, the impeccable artwork may get a new extension by that time and reside longer at its current location.
+At the end of 2018, the Bureau of Land Management issued a three-year permit extension.
+According to it, the art enthusiasts could visit Seven Magic Mountains through the end of 2021.
+As of summer of 2025, the neon desert installation is still festoons the desert some 30 minutes away from Las Vegas.

-Reasons to Visit Seven Magic Mountains
+Why Do You Need to Visit Seven Magic Mountains

 1. Extension of Human Intervention in the Desert

-So the first human intervention happened in 1962.
-Fed up with the absurdity of consumer culture, Swiss painter and kinetic sculptor Jean Tinguely chose this place for his sculpture/event that blew itself up.
 Unlike its contemporary relative, Seven Magic Mountains, the first installation, Study for an End of the World No. 2, festooned the area for a very short time.
-Yet it succeeded at showing devastating effect of the atomic testing that took place on Yucca and Frenchman Lake.
+Yet it succeeded at showing the devastating effect of the atomic testing that took place on Yucca and Frenchman Lake.

-Six years later, in 1968, Michael Heizer in collaboration with artist Nancy Hold and her husband Robert Smithson created their own artwork, Rift 1.
+Six years later, in 1968, Michael Heizer in collaboration with artist Nancy Holt and her husband Robert Smithson created their own artwork, Rift 1.
 This time, more people could enjoy the ephemeral zigzag trench about a foot deep near Jean Dry Lake.
 Yet the number of the art lovers wasn’t even close to the number of people that visit Seven Magic Mountains today.

 2. Symbol of Nevada’s Art